YOU HAVE QUESTIONS, WE HAVE THE ANSWERS.Not seeing your question here? Reach out. We are happy to help. CONTACT US

 How does acupuncture work?

-Acupuncture helps restore one’s natural balance so organs and bodily systems can work together in harmony.
+Acupuncture helps restore the body's natural balance.
 This sets the stage for the body to repair itself and maintain its own optimal health.
-From a Western medicine perspective, research has shown that acupuncture treatment triggers different physiological responses, such as:
+Research shows that acupuncture triggers different physiological responses, such as:

 - Stimulating the immune system and increasing white blood cells, which defend the body against infection.